The 10 Best Hot Springs in Iceland

 To get to this hot spring in Iceland, you need to take road 60 into the Westfjords.
 Looping around the bottom of the fjord, the road then begins to take you up its western edge.
 Look out for a small sign indicating where Hellulaug is; it’s right before Hotel Flókalundur.
 Behind the hotel is where you’ll find the closest campsite, offering great views and good indoor cooking facilities as well.

 65.6491° N, 23.8949° W

 For hot spring number 3, we’re going to continue deeper into the Westfjords all the way to the small town of Tálknafjörður.
 With one of the smallest populations in Iceland, this little fishing town is often overlooked.
 But the heath behind the town is home to one of Iceland’s coolest hot springs, well worth the drive out here.

-To get there from the town of Tálknafjörður, drive out the other side of town.
-After a few minutes you’ll find it – just keep an eye out for the change rooms.
+To get there from the town of Tálknafjörður, drive out to the other side of town.
+After a few minutes you’ll find it – just keep an eye out for the changing rooms.
 The closest campsite is in Talknafjordur, or across the mountain in Patreksfjörður.

 4. Geosea – The Geothermal Sea Baths

 66.0522° N, 17.3620° W

 A recent addition to the great array of hot spring spas across the country, the Geothermal Sea Baths are in the town of Húsavík.
 Famed for its whale watching (and the setting for the recent Will Ferrell film Eurovision Song Contest: The Story of Fire Saga), this town is well worth the detour off the ring road.

 The pools themselves are a series of infinity-edge hot pots, located at the cliff's edge overlooking the beautiful fjord.
 If you’re lucky, you might even be able to spy some whales in the water from the warmth of the pool.
 Views of the nearby mountains are also impressive.